Five Things We Will Learn

 and there is none that can deliver out of My hand.”

 God alone is the Author of life and the One who numbers our days (Psalm 139:13–16).
-We did not create ourselves, and we do not have the authority to end the life He gave us.
-Suicide is stepping into God’s role, a violation of His commandment not to murder—including self-murder (Exodus 20:13 “You shall not murder”).
+We did not create ourselves, and we do not have the right to end the life He gave us.
+Suicide is stepping into God’s role—a violation of His commandment not to murder, which includes self-murder (Exodus 20:13).

 The Eternal Consequences of Self-Murder

-While salvation is by grace through faith in Christ, Scripture gives a sober warning about the eternal consequences of dying in unrepented sin:
+While salvation is by grace through faith in Christ, Scripture warns of the eternal consequence of dying in unrepented sin:

 The Thief’s Mission vs. Christ’s Mission